 Over 430 comments were received from the public to help inform the development of the plan.
 Thank you for your participation!

 A collaborative and context-sensitive public engagement process was used in developing the plan.
 The public involvement approach strived to achieve the goals listed below.

-- Facilitate an open, honest, and transparent decision-making process conducted through constructive two-way communication between the project team, agencies, and the public. - Provide early and continuous opportunities for the public to share values, understand the opportunities and constraints within the study area, develop potential solutions, and raise issues and concerns to be considered. - Inform and encourage community participation. - Improve the public involvement process by measuring the effectiveness and modifying methods based on evaluation.
+- Facilitate an open, honest, and transparent decision-making process conducted through constructive two-way communication between the project team, agencies, and the public. - Provide early and continuous opportunities for the public to share values, understand the opportunities and constraints within the study area, develop potential solutions, and raise issues and concerns to be considered. - Inform and encourage community participation (Exhibit 2.1 shows the public participating in an open house.). - Improve the public involvement process by measuring the effectiveness and modifying methods based on evaluation.